-Combinatorial optimisation is a set of methods and tools for solving combinatorial problems.
+Optimisation is a set of methods and tools for solving optimisation problems.
 Such problems arise in many application domains, such as scheduling, planning, configuration, control, design, biology, finance, transport, logistics, and so on.
-Many companies are successfully deploying combinatorial optimisation technologies, making knowledge thereof a useful asset on the job market.
+Many companies are successfully deploying optimisation technologies, making knowledge thereof a useful asset on the job market.

 We teach the following courses: